jvanbruegge/binder_datatypes/README.md

 consists of the ML files implementing the support for datatypes with bindings).

+### Mapping to the concepts and results claimed in the paper

+### Notations

+The formalization uses notations very close to those from the paper, but makes some exceptions in order to observe the HOL conventions.
+Thus, in the formalization we prefer to have the main types that we use start with a lowercase.
+For example, in Isabelle we use `lterm` for tne type of of lambda-terms, which in the paper is denoted by `LTerm`; similarly, the formalization uses `proc` for the type of pi-calculus processes, which in the paper is denoted by `Proc`; etc.

+Another specificity of the formalization is that the datatypes are defined at more generic/polymorphic types than defined in the paper, and later instantiated to the exact types from the paper.
+Namely, instead of working with a fixed set of variables of suitable cardinality (which in the finitary case is just Aleph0), that set is kept as a parameter -- and in Isabelle, taking advantage of polymorphism, this is a type variable 'var of type class that specifies the cardinality constraint.
+(Our binder_datatype command automatically assigns 'var to have the suitable type class.)
+This allows more flexibility in case we want to nest the given datatype inside another datatype that perhaps requires larger sets of variables.
+But once the exact datatypes needed for a case study have been decided, one can instantiate 'var with a fixed type var of suitable cardinality.
+And this is what we do in all our example datatypes: first define the polymorphic version, then instantiate it to the monomorphic version (which matches exactly that used in the paper).
+We consistently use the suffix `P` for the polymorphic version.
+For example, we introduce `ltermP` as the type of lambda-terms polymorphic in the type of variables, then we take `lterm` to be the instance `var ltermP` for some fixed countable type of variabler `var`.
+(The paper's implementation section 9 and the appendix implementation section G contain some more ad hoc choices of names, e.g., `type` versus `typ`, which we have decided to amend as explained above -- and will of course update the paper accordingly.)

 TODO:
 -- var for the type of variables (usually we use the notations from the paper, but lowercase following the convention in HOL)